-The signs are variable and include lethargy, poor appetite, and vomiting.
+The signs are variable and include lethargy, poor appetite, increased thirst and urination, and vomiting.
 When the cervix is open, a discharge of pus, often containing blood, is present.
 When the cervix is closed there is no discharge and the large uterus may cause abdominal enlargement.
 Signs can progress rapidly to shock and death.
 The infection is diagnosed by physical examination, determination of the nature of the discharge, ultrasonography, x-rays, and laboratory and blood tests.

 Removal of the ovaries and uterus ("spaying") is the recommended treatment in most cases.
 For younger animals that are not seriously ill and that will be bred in the future, antibiotics, intravenous fluids, and prostaglandin can be administered.
 However, medical treatments carry higher risk in dogs with a closed cervix because the infected uterus may burst.
 Animals should be re-examined 2 weeks after completion of medical treatment to ensure complete emptying of the discharge from the uterus.
 Dogs with a history of pyometra should be bred on every heat cycle after treatment, as pyometra will eventually recur.
 Affected dogs should be spayed as soon as their breeding life is over.